MulSKIPS/MulSKIPS/examples/ex5-CVD-IO/CVD-SiNanowire/README.md

 ### USAGE

-- Make sure you installed all the dependencies below
+- Make sure you installed all the dependencies (see below)
 - Make sure you copied the pymulskips directory in this folder, or added it to your PYTHONPATH
 - Make sure you updated the "execpath" variable in run.py with your mulskips-source directory FULL path
 - Use the following command: